-The ROAD CLOSED (T2-4, TM2-4B and TM2-4C) and FOOTPATH CLOSED (T8-4 and TM8-4A) signs in AS1742.3-2019 are black on white, however as these signs are yet to be added to AS1743 Road signs - Specifications, the black on yellow signs should continue to be used.
+The Australian Standard ROAD CLOSED (T2-4, TM2-4B and TM2-4C) and FOOTPATH CLOSED (T8-4 and TM8-4A) signs with black legend on white background, in AS1742.3 2019, are now supported for use in WA.
+Signs with black legend on yellow background are still permitted to be used, however these will be phased out in the future.